keshav1499/FPGA_Audio_Streaming_Tang_Nano_9K/README.md

 scaled_sample = (sample * scale + 128) >> 8
 ```
 This avoids float ops, maintains dynamic range, and fits resource-constrained designs.
-You may try in different PFGAs as well
+You may try in different FPGAs as well
 ---

 ## 💡 Tips